 I was able to catch up with Nitzan Pelman, veteran entrepreneur and CEO of Climb Hire.
 It didn’t take long to realize that this wasn’t Nitzan’s first rodeo.
 Her schedule was packed, and our conversation came together when her meetings shifted to make room for me.
 She’s spent 16+ years in K12 education, worked with LinkedIn as an Entrepreneur in Residence, founded a higher education startup aimed at re-engaging college dropouts, and built Climb Hire from scratch.

 Nitzan was quick to correct me, “We are not a coding camp, we take people who have a lot to offer that did not finish college, and help them become Salesforce Administrators.”
-She explained that Salesforce Administrators have starting salaries of $45,000 to $60,000 per year (increases with experience), can learn the skills in under 200 hours, and the job has a great deal of economic mobility.
+She explained that Salesforce Administrators have starting salaries of $45,000 to $60,000 per year (increases with experience), can learn the skills on how to become salesforce certified under 200 hours, and the job has a great deal of economic mobility.

 The organization includes a nonprofit education group and a for-profit staffing agency.
 They have spent the last three months building their first cohort of 40 “Climbers”, and this grant will allow them to get started in their training.
 After Climbers graduate from the cohort and land their $45k or above salaried position, they will pay-it-forward and cover the cost for future Climbers by paying $150 a month for four years.
 Furthermore, alumni become a part of the staffing cooperative and will be incentivized to help their fellow present and future Climbers land similar positions.
 A successful placement earns them cash, which is yet another opportunity for wealth creation.